All Episodes

 It's easy to take aim here.

-Listen to this from the Wall Street Journal editorial today, as everyone once knew, but has tried to forget Webb Hubble, who was named Assistant Attorney General, former partner of Mrs. Clinton and a Rose Law firm in Little Rock, went to jail for mail fraud and tax evasion.
+As everyone once knew, but has tried to forget, Webb Hubble, who was named Assistant Attorney General, former partner of Mrs. Clinton in a Rose Law firm in Little Rock, went to jail for mail fraud and tax evasion.

-He was also Bill and Hillary Clinton's choice, Bill and Mrs. Bill Clinton, I'm sorry, choice as Associate Attorney General in the Justice Department when Janet Reno simultaneously fired all 93 U.S. attorneys in March of 1993.
+He was also Bill and Hillary Clinton's choice, Bill and Mrs. Bill Clinton, I'm sorry, choice as associate attorney general in the Justice Department when Janet Reno simultaneously fired all 93 U.S. attorneys in March of 1993.

 Reno, Hubble, everybody thought that Hubble was running the show.

-Anyway, the uh the Justice Department of Areno and Hubble gave those ninety-three U.S. attorneys ten days.
+Anyway, the Justice Department at Arino and Hubble gave those 93 U.S. attorneys 10 days, 10 days to move out of their offices.

 At the time, President Clinton presented the move as something perfectly ordinary.